Khmer people

 The majority of Khmer people follow Theravada Buddhism.
 Significant populations of Khmers reside in neighboring regions, including Northern Khmer communities in adjacent areas of Thailand and Khmer Krom communities in the Mekong Delta region of Vietnam.
 There are nearly one million Khmers in other diaspora communities, living mainly in the United States, France, and Australia.

+Ethnic Khmers sometimes use a tripartite division to differentiate Khmers native to Thailand, Cambodia or Vietnam.
+Those native to Thailand are sometimes referred to as "Khmer Loeu" due to their location on the southern Khorat Plateau relative to those native to Cambodia, "Khmer Kandal" or "Khmer (Kang)knong" ("central Khmer"), while Khmer native to the lower Mekong Delta region of Vietnam are called "Khmer Krom" ("lower Khmer" or "southern Khmer").
+In the Khmer language, a use of the term "Khmer Loeu" is in reference to the Northern Khmer people, not to be confused with the non-ethnic Khmer people which share the same term.

 Distribution

 The majority of the world's Khmers live in Cambodia, the population of which is over 95% Khmer.